 The primary objective of our investment activities is to preserve principal while at the same time maximizing yields and prudently managing risk.
 To achieve this objective and limit interest rate exposure, we limit our investments to securities with a maturity of less than six years and an investment grade of "A" or better from Moody's or Standard and Poor's.
-See Note C-Marketable Securities, of Notes to Unaudited Consolidated Condensed Financial Statements.
+See "Note C-Marketable Securities" of Notes to Unaudited Consolidated Condensed Financial Statements.

-We are exposed to interest rate risk on our long-term debt currently outstanding and on our line of credit, which currently has no outstanding balance.
-The line-ofcredit interest rate can be tied to the lending bank's prime rate and would change when that rate changes, or the debt can be tied to a LIBOR rate on a fixed basis and change only at maturity of the fixed-rate feature.
-The long-term debt of \$437,000 has a fixed interest rate, and the fair value of this long-term debt will change based on interest rate movements in the market.
-The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in the interest rates.
-We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past entered into interest rate swaps to manage those fluctuations.
+We are exposed to interest rate risk on our line of credit, which currently has no outstanding balance, and the long-term debt currently outstanding.
+The line-of-credit interest rate can be tied to the lending bank's prime rate and would change when that rate changes, or the debt can be tied to a LIBOR rate on a fixed basis and change only at maturity of the fixed-rate feature.
+The long-term debt of \$431,000 has a fixed interest rate, and the fair value of this long-term debt will change based on interest rate movements in the market.
+The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in interest rates.
+We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past have entered into interest rate swaps to manage those fluctuations.

-At March 31, 2007, we had no outstanding interest rate swap agreements.
-However, Petro, an unconsolidated joint venture, has an interest rate swap agreement with respect to \$6,300,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
-This swap agreement matures in November 2009.
+At June 30, 2007, we had no outstanding interest rate swap agreements.
+However, Petro an unconsolidated joint venture, has an interest rate swap agreement with respect to \$6,200,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
+This swap agreement matures in November 2009 and is a contract to exchange variable-rate for fixed-rate interest payments periodically over the life of the agreement.
 The interest rate swap fixed rate is 4.33%.
 The joint venture accounts for the swap agreement as a cash flow hedge in accordance with FASB Statement No. 133, "Accounting for Derivative Investments and Hedging Activities."

-We record our pro rata change in the fair market value of the interest rate swap in accumulated other comprehensive loss.
-As of March 31, 2007, the Company's portion of the fair market value of the interest rate swap was a gain of \$47,000.
-Estimated fair value of the swap was determined by market price quotes as of March 31, 2007, received from the joint venture's bank.
+We record our pro rata change in the fair market value of the interest rate swap in accumulated other comprehensive income.
+As of June 30, 2007, the Company's portion of the fair market value of the interest rate swap was a gain of \$72,000.
+Estimated fair value of the swap was determined by market price quotes as of June 30, 2007, received from the joint venture's bank.